Skip to content

 Using Batch Mode in the GUI

-- Select your input and output formats
+2. Select the input and output formats as usual.

 Each input file is read, processed (with any enabled tools), and written to the output format.
 Progress is shown with a progress bar, file name, and file index.